viswanathrba/Python/README.md

 Basics of Python
 ----------------
+##### Keywords
-##### Keywords - reserved words in Python, keywords are case sensitive.
+Reserved words in Python, keywords are case sensitive.
 There are 33 keywords in Python 3.7 (Ex: False, True, if , else, in, import, def, for, while, with, or, as etc..)
+##### Identifiers
-##### Identifiers - names given to variables, functions, etc. Cannot use keyword as a variable name, function name or any other identifier
+Names given to variables, functions, etc. Cannot use keyword as a variable name, function name or any other identifier

 Assigning value to variables
 ---------------------